agude/agude.github.io/_drafts/2021-07-19-switrs_covid_19_lockdown_fatal_traffic_collisions.md

 ## Fatality Rate

-I calculate the fatality rate weekly.
-It is simply the number of traffic collisions that resulted in a fatality divided by the total number of collisions.
-Here is what that rate looks like before and after the stay-at-home order:
+I calculate the weekly fatality rate.
+It is the number of traffic collisions that resulted in a fatality divided by the total number of collisions during the week.
+Here is what that rate looks like before and after the stay-at-home
+order:

 [![The traffic fatality rate in California before and after the COVID-19 stay-at-home order.][ts_plot]][ts_plot]